 One of the projects we are particularly proud of is "After The Birth - A Celebration of Post Natal Care" Click here to enjoy the resources that arose from that project.

-Our organisation is currently funded by various government departments, including the Department of Communities and Justice (NSW), Department of Social Services, Department of Education and Training (NSW), and kindly supported by local corporate services such as Knorr Bremse
+Our organisation is currently funded by various government departments, including the Department of Communities and Justice (NSW), Department of Social Services, NSW Department of Education, and kindly supported by local corporate services such as Knorr Bremse

 If you would like to know more about CMCS and the work we do, click here for our current Annual Report